roseengineering/rfsoapyfile/README.md

 a program or radio setting.
 Use GET to view it.
 If a boolean is needed, the following strings are accepted: y, n, yes, no, true, and false.
 Unpausing the stream creates a new WAV file.
-If the option --notimestamp is enabled, this means any existing output WAV file will be overwritten.
+If the option --notimestamp is enabled, this means any existing output file will be overwritten.

 ```
 PUT /quit              <bool>      stop recording and terminate program, yes or no